 When we share your information

-We share your information within the imprints that make up the company Prelude Books Ltd. Where we share your information outside our company you will be asked to consent to a third party sharing your information and if you choose to give your permission any interaction you have with a third party is governed by their privacy terms.
+We share your information within the imprints that make up the company Duckworth Books Ltd. Where we share your information outside our company you will be asked to consent to a third party sharing your information and if you choose to give your permission any interaction you have with a third party is governed by their privacy terms.
 The third party becomes a joint data controller of your information with us.
 This means that the third party can make decisions about how to use your information.
 Before we share your information we require third parties to enter into a data sharing agreement which stipulates that they must maintain appropriate security to protect your information from unauthorised access, processing or use.